wazuh/wazuh/src/diagrams/architecture/agent_disconnection_handling/Readme.md

 ## Sequence diagram

-As secuence diagram shows, agent disconnection handling and alerting feature has four mayors activities:
+As sequence diagram shows, agent disconnection handling and alerting feature has four mayors activities:

-- Scheduler with seconds granularity that trigger the next activities.
+- Scheduler with seconds granularity that triggers the next activities.
 - Trigger agent disconnection mechanism against Wazuh DB using configured `agents_disconnection_time` criteria,
-- In case `monitord.monitor_agents` is enabled, generate alert for those disconnected agents using configured `agents_disconnection_alert_time` criteria.
+- In case of `monitord.monitor_agents` is enabled, generate alert for those disconnected agents using configured `agents_disconnection_alert_time` criteria.
-- In case `monitord.monitor_agents` and `monitord.delete_old_agents` are enabled, delete all disconnected agents using configured `monitord.delete_old_agents`criteria.
+- In case of `monitord.monitor_agents` and `monitord.delete_old_agents` are enabled, delete all disconnected agents using configured `monitord.delete_old_agents`criteria.

 ## Findings

 - Original `monitord.monitor_agents` meaning it is not current one.
 Nowdays this could be deprecated by adding disabling semantics to other configuration variables.
-- **Prevent pending agents from keepping their state indefinitely [#8975](https://github.com/wazuh/wazuh/issues/8975)]**.
+- **Prevent pending agents from keeping their state indefinitely [#8975](https://github.com/wazuh/wazuh/issues/8975)]**.
 - There's a fixed sleep of 10 seconds in the main loop of `monitor` in order to wait wazuh daemons settle.
 This should be replaced for a asynchronous mechanism.
 - Scheduler is affected/skewed by the operations sequentially executed in monitor main loop,